ToruIwashita/sys-diver-zsh/README.md

 #### - menu-complete-recent-dirs

-Completion of directory history saved by cdr.
+Completion of directory history saved by `cdr`.